Icebreaker9697/Digitology-Programs/README.md

-# Numerology-Programs
+# Digitology-Programs
-Some programs I made to find interesting numbers
+Some programs I made to find interesting numbers in base10